Rad to Rad Learning: Increased Renal Uptake on Bone Scan

 Practical Insights

-The Pediatric Radiology National Subspecialty Division (NSD) is part of RP’s Clinical Value Team, whichworks to elevate patient care and enhance value through innovation, collaboration and education.To advance this goal, our radiologists and advanced practice providers are committed to sharing peer learning as valuable reminders and insights about what weencounter in our day-to-day practice.
+The Cardiothoracic Imaging National Subspecialty Division (NSD) is part of RP’s Clinical Value Team, whichworks to elevate patient care and enhance value through innovation, collaboration and education.To advance this goal, our radiologists and advanced practice providers are committed to sharing peer learning as valuable reminders and insights about what weencounter in our day-to-day practice.
 Check back here and on X, LinkedIn and Instagram to see these common cases and our findings.

 Visit the Clinical Resources page for more cases and to see what we’ve developed to enhance best practice recommendations, elevate image quality and patient care and update current standards throughout RP’s network of practices, all to deliver excellent radiology services to patients, referring clinicians and client partners.